 Scholarly Commons Citation

 Plerhoples, Alicia E. and Spratley, Amanda M., "Engaging Outside Counsel in Transactional Law Clinics" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1308.
+1308.